threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### My 3node does show on the Threefold Explorer, but not on the Threefold Portal, what can I do?
+### My 3node does show on the Threefold Explorer, but not on the Threefold Dashboard, what can I do?

-If you're 3node is correctly registered on the Threefold Grid but you cannot see it on the Threefold Portal, there can be many different ways to solve this issue.
+If you're 3node is correctly registered on the Threefold Grid but you cannot see it on the Threefold Dashboard, there can be many different ways to solve this issue.

-One way to fix this is to go in the TF Portal, select *change the address* and then simply re-paste the same address, then the extension will ask you to resign.
+One way to fix this is to go in the TF Dashboard, select *change the address* and then simply re-paste the same address, then the extension will ask you to resign.
 Usually this fixes the issue.

 If the first method did not work, you can try to remove the account and add it back up on the Polkadot.js extension.
 Before doing so, make sure you have a back up of your seed phrase as you will need it to re-enter the account.
 Your 3node should then appear.

 ***

 ### I set up my farm on Threefold Connect App.
-Can I use the Polkadot extension Portal instead?
+Can I use the Polkadot extension Dashboard instead?

-If you want to use the portal, you can take the TFChain Secret from the app and import it into the Polkadot extension.
-For more information, and the other way around (TF Portal to TF Connect App), read the sections Move Farm from the TF app to the TF Portal (polkadot.js) and Import TF Portal (polkadot.js) wallet to the TF Connect App Wallet of the [Farming Guide Part 2](https://forum.threefold.io/t/threefold-farming-guide-part-2/2990).
+If you want to use the Dashboard, you can take the TFChain Secret from the app and import it into the Polkadot extension.
+For more information, and the other way around (TF Dashboard to TF Connect App), read the sections Move Farm from the TF app to the TF Dashboard (polkadot.js) and Import TF Dashboard (polkadot.js) wallet to the TF Connect App Wallet of the [Farming Guide Part 2](https://forum.threefold.io/t/threefold-farming-guide-part-2/2990).

 ***

 ### Is it equivalent to create a farm on Threefold Connect App or via the Polkadot extension?

 Yes it is.
-Farm setup through the app and using the Polkadot extension with the portal are equivalent.
+Farm setup through the app and using the Polkadot extension with the Dashboard are equivalent.

 ***